Text Size

 Ephesians 1:15-23

-For this cause I also, having heard of the faith in the Lord Jesus which is among You, and the love which You have toward all the saints, don’t cease to give thanks for You, making mention of You in my prayers, that the God of our Lord Jesus Christ, the Father of glory, may give to You a spirit of wisdom and revelation in the knowledge of Him,
+For this reason, ever since I heard about your faith in the Lord Jesus and your love for all the saints, I have not stopped giving thanks for you, remembering you in my prayers, that the God of our Lord Jesus Christ, the glorious Father, may give you a spirit of wisdom and revelation in your knowledge of Him.

 Pauline parallel